Recipe: Lacto-Fermented Curry Cauliflower

 Dissolve salt in 3 cups of warm water, let cool to room temperature.
 Set brine aside.

 Rinse and cut cauliflower into florets.

 Pack fermentation jar with cauliflower, chilis, and garlic cloves.

 Whisk curry powder, chili powder, turmeric and cayenne into brine.

 Add fermentation weight to jar and pour in brine to cover, cauliflower should be fully submerged.

-Top with lid and airlock.
+Top with lid and airlock (Need help?
+Check out our How to Assemble Airlock Video).
 Let ferment at room temperature for 3-5 days.
 Transfer finished cauliflower to jars and move to the refrigerator.
 Cauliflower will keep refrigerated for at least 2 months.